jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 Unfortunately this works off gemspecs, so there are a lot of gaps.
 It will take a while for licenses to start showing up in the licenses.
 To fill the gap I've considered scraping github to determine licenses.
 A trivial test shows Github-based projects represent at least 70% of gems listed on RubyGems.

-The MIT license should be easy to spot - by the convention of using MIT-LICENCE.txt and the standard layout of the text.
+The MIT license should be easy to spot - by the convention of using MIT-LICENCE.txt and/or the standard layout of the text.
 A small sample had good results.

 Whilst the [Github Terms of Service](https://help.github.com/articles/github-terms-of-service) doesn't get explicit about scraping, it's somewhat impolite.
 Next step is to ask.
 Hopefully even a limited sample will plug most of the gap.